googleapis/nodejs-firestore/api-report/firestore.api.md

     _getBufferedOperationsCount(): number;
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}' onWriteError(shouldRetryCallback: (error: BulkWriterError) => boolean): void;
-    // Warning: (ae-forgotten-export) The symbol "BulkWriterError" needs to be exported by the entry point index.d.ts onWriteError(shouldRetryCallback: (error: BulkWriterError) => boolean): void;
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'